truenas/documentation/content/SCALE/Virtualization/Docker.md

 {{< /expand >}}

 To Set up a Docker Image, first determine if you wish the container to use its own dataset.
+Create a dataset for before hand if desired for host volume paths.
+Always read through the docker hub page for the container you are considering installing so that you know all of the settings that need to be configured.

-Create a dataset before hand if desired.
-When you are reacy to create a container, click **Launch Docker Image**.
+When you are ready to create a container, click **Launch Docker Image**.

 Fill in the *Application Name* and *Image Repository* for the docker contained you'd like to set up.
 This example shows installation of the [PiHole project[(https://hub.docker.com/r/pihole/pihole).